 By: Jennifer Infanti, researcher at Department of Public Health and Nursing

 How can knowledge from high-income countries be contextually adapted to be relevant and useful in other settings?
 How can effective low-cost interventions be set in place?
 How will such interventions reach women in the most remote areas where all types of health services are limited?
 In contexts where few women living with domestic violence are able to leave the relationship, how can health providers assist in mitigating potential harms to women’s health during pregnancy?
-These are questions we will answer in the continuation of the project starting in mid-2020.
+These are some of the research questions we will answer in the continuation of the ADVANCE project.

 With ADVANCE 2, our team is planning to improve the assessment instrument we developed for the prevalence study, and formally validate it.
 The assessment instrument is an adapted version of the Abuse Assessment Screen (AAS), a widely-used five-item instrument originally developed in the USA to detect violence against pregnant women.
 We have translated the instrument to Nepali language and developed an electronic method of data capture for it called a Colour-Coded Audio Computer-Assisted Self-Interview (C-ACASI).
 Women wear headphones connected to a tablet computer, listen to the questions read to them by a recorded voice through the headphones, and respond to the answers by pressing colour-coded options (for example, in our study, red = yes and green = no).
 This technology allows women to answer sensitive questions about domestic violence in privacy in otherwise busy antenatal care settings.
 Importantly, it also allows for the inclusion of participants with limited or no literacy.
 In Nepal, the female literacy rate is approximately 67%.